intel/unicorn-for-efi/README_intel.md

 The latter shows how it's possible to link against multiple target emulation libraries.

 [MultiArchUefiPkg](https://github.com/intel/MultiArchUefiPkg) itself is a great example of how to use Unicorn with UEFI.

-Note: There is an AArch64 issue where due to LTO the build of UnicornSampleArm64 takes forever and then bombs out complaining about missing __ashrti3.
-This remains to be investigated, and a w/a is to modify the EDK2 Conf/tools_def.txt to avoid LTO.
+# Tested Compilers

+Here's a rough idea of what's supposed to work.
+File bugs if UnicornPkg doesn't build for you.

+## AArch64

+- gcc version 9.4.0 (Ubuntu 9.4.0-1ubuntu1~20.04.1)

+## RISC-V

+- gcc version 9.4.0 (Ubuntu 9.4.0-1ubuntu1~20.04)
+- gcc version 12.2.0 (g2ee5e430018, from https://github.com/riscv-collab/riscv-gnu-toolchain)

+## X64

+- gcc version 9.4.0 (Ubuntu 9.4.0-1ubuntu1~20.04.1)